Terms and Definitions

 At the top level, the CWRC ontology makes use of the following well known ontologies:

-2. The BIBO ontology for the representation of bibliographic data.
+- The BIBFRAME ontology for the representation of bibliographic data.

-5. The SKOS vocabulary is used to represent taxonomic relationships within certain Cultural Forms and to fully document ontology terms.
+- SKOS is used to represent taxonomic relationships within certain Cultural Forms and to fully document ontology terms.

-6. Some Dublin Core vocabulary terms are used for well known documentation tags such as <dcterms:title>.
+- Some Dublin Core terms are used for well-known documentation tags such as dcterms:title.

-8. Linkages are made to the CIDOC-CRM ontology to cultural instances that are in common with CWRC.
+- Linkages are made to the CIDOC-CRM ontology for cultural instances held in common with CWRC.

 Established ontologies and vocabularies are used in the definition of numerous classes and instances.
 For instance, the religious terms of the Getty Art and Architecture Thesaurus provide suitable definitions for many religions, as does DBPedia for many terms throughout the ontology.
 Sometimes definitions draw on scholarly print and online sources.
 Quotation marks around the text of the description indicate wholesale adoption of the source definition.
 Where the description is not surrounded by quotation marks, the term has been defined by the CWRC team, but links may be provided to external resources such as a scholarly article or closely related DBpedia entry.